 - continue to promote the importance of taking part in physical activity as part of a healthy lifestyle

-- continue to provide a healthy environment for pupils to learn, to deal with competition and how to cope with winning and losing, to abide by rules, to experience as working as a team and to develop communication and cooperation skills
+- continue to provide a healthy environment for pupils to learn, to deal with competition and how to cope with winning and losing, to abide by rules, to experience working as a team and to develop communication and cooperation skills

 - celebrate learners’ successes regularly and make sure they feel good about themselves as a result of their participation in PE and School Sport.